What is skin cancer?

 What are the clinical features of skin cancer?

-Skin cancers generally appear as a lump or nodule, an ulcer, or a changing lesion.
+Skin cancers generally appear as a progressive lump or nodule, an ulcer, or a changing lesion.

 What are the complications of skin cancer?

 Skin cancer can usually be treated and cured before complications occur.
-Signs of an advanced, aggressive or neglected skin cancer may include:
+Signs of advanced, aggressive, or neglected skin cancer may include:

-- Spread of the tumour to lymph glands and other organs such as liver and brain (metastasis).
+- Distant spread of a tumour to lymph glands and other organs such as liver and brain (metastasis).

 How is skin cancer diagnosed?

-- Dermatoscopy (a special magnifying light) may be used to confirm the diagnosis, to detect early skin cancers, and to exclude benign lesions.
+- Dermoscopy (using a special magnifying light) may be used to confirm the diagnosis, to detect early skin cancers, and to exclude benign lesions.

-- A partial skin biopsy may be taken in cases of suspected non-melanoma skin cancer to confirm the diagnosis.
+- A partial skin biopsy may be taken in cases of suspected non-melanoma skin cancer to confirm the diagnosis or determine a subtype which may influence treatment.

-- A complete excision is usually undertaken to make a diagnosis if melanoma is suspected, as partial biopsy can be misleading in melanocytic tumours.
+- Complete excision is usually undertaken to make a diagnosis if melanoma is suspected, as a partial biopsy can be misleading in melanocytic tumours.

 - The diagnosis is confirmed in the laboratory by a histopathologist.
 It can take a few days for the report to be issued, or longer if special tests are required.